andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

 help [insert function name]
 ```

 This will open the Stata help file that explains how to use the command and provides some examples.
-If that still doesn't do it, then it is time to ask google or perhaps a nerdy friend.
+If that still doesn't do it, then it is time to ask Google or a friend.

 ### Statalist - the Stata forum